Masao-Taketani/GameNGen/README.md

 > [!WARNING]
 > The quality of the model is assumed to be far from the original one, but I am releasing this repo because I am resigning from my current position at the company, HEROZ, Inc., which has let me use their GPU resource for my personal R&D. So, big thanks to them!

+> [!NOTE]
+> If you would just like to check the behavior of the trained model, skip to [Run autoregressive inference](#run-autoregressive-inference).
+Necessary steps to run the inference code is written there.

 This is an unofficial repo of [GameNGen](https://arxiv.org/abs/2408.14837).
 I have referred to [arnaudstiegler/gameNgen-repro](https://github.com/arnaudstiegler/gameNgen-repro/tree/main) in order to create this repo.

 ## Modifications